ceedee666/systems-integration/lectures/protocols.md

 ### Exercise: Accessing ERP data using OData

-To get a thourough unterstanding of OData access the data of the [ERP system](../lab/mini-erp.md) unsed in the lecture.
+To get a thourough unterstanding of OData access the data of the [ERP system](../lab/mini-erp.md) used in the lecture.
 Use tools Postman or HTTPie to interact with the service.
 Here are some ideas for possible queries:

 - All orders